Home > Insurance Blog > Pregnancy and Health Insurance: Are You Making the Most of Your Benefits?

 Start by ensuring that all your providers are in your plan’s network.
 This includes your OB-GYN, midwife, anesthesiologist, pediatrician, and any other specialist you may need.
 If you need to see an out-of-network health care provider, find out from your insurer what coverage is available for out-of-network vs. in-network care.

 Look at the plan’s Summary of Benefits to see what is covered and what the limits are.
 The Evidence of Coverage can provide more details.
-If the documents are difficult to interpret, call your insurance company or meet with an experienced agent at L & A Insurance Services in Phoenix, Arizona.
+If the documents are difficult to interpret, call your insurance company or meet with an experienced agent at L & A Insurance Services in Scottsdale, Arizona.

 Pre-Authorization for Services Associated with Pregnancy and Childbirth